-As a parent, it can be hard knowing how to teach your kids to value their possessions.
-As adults, we recognize that the things we own were hard earned and generally not easily replaceable.
-So we take care of our possessions and we expect our kids to have the innate awareness to do the same.
-We are inevitably disappointed when our energetic toddler smashes his toys and breaks them.
-It seems that he doesn’t care at all about his things.
-What we fail to realize most of the time is that toddlers need to be taught, in a variety of ways, what it means to value one’s possessions and how to take care of them.
+Teaching your kids to value their possessions can be hard as a parent.
+As adults, we recognize that the things we own are hard-earned and generally not easily replaceable.
+So, we take care of our possessions and expect our kids to have the innate awareness to do the same.
+We are inevitably disappointed when our energetic toddler smashes and breaks his toys.
+It seems he doesn’t care at all about his things.
+Most of the time, we fail to realize that toddlers must be taught what it means to value one’s possessions and take care of them.

-As both a mother of toddlers and former classroom teacher and administrator, I have learned that the best way to teach this is an integrative, hands-on learning approach.
-Kids learn by what they see others doing, by what their superiors tell them to do, and by experimenting with new behavior and taking note of what your reaction is when they behave a certain way.
+As a mother of toddlers and a former classroom teacher and administrator, I have learned that an integrative, hands-on learning approach is the best way to teach this.
+Kids learn by what they see others doing and what their superiors tell them to do.
+They also learn by experimenting with new behavior and taking note of your reaction when they behave a certain way.1

 My Lesson Learned

-Once, I was doing an educational springtime activity with a few 3-year-olds.
-The outdoor activity involved putting flowers into a planter and watering it.
-I was happily sitting with the children and doing most of the work myself by pouring potting soil into the large pot, taking flowers out of the tray and placing them into the pot, and covering the plant with new soil.
+Once, I was doing an educational outdoor activity with a few 3-year-olds.
+This involved putting flowers into a planter and watering it.
+I was happily sitting with the children and doing most of the work by pouring potting soil into the large pot, taking flowers out of the tray, placing them into the pot, and covering the plant with new soil.
 I had instructed the children to watch me and help water the flowers.
 The kids were bursting with energy and having difficulty not touching the colorful flowers.

 I turned my back for a split second to pick something up, and the children suddenly descended upon the flowerpot like bees to honey.
-In mere seconds, the whole pot was knocked over, soil spilled and flung everywhere, and little colorful flowers were ripped from their stems.
-It was like a miniature battle scene with plants having been destroyed and a big mess made.
-Needless to say, from an objective standpoint the children didn’t seem to value or care about the objects we were using.
+The whole pot was knocked over in mere seconds, soil spilled and flung everywhere, and little colorful flowers were ripped from their stems.
+It was like a miniature battle scene with destroyed plants and a big mess.
+From an objective standpoint, the children didn’t seem to value or care about the objects we were using.

-I realized in that moment that engaging the children more would have been a better tactic.
-It would teach them to value not only the activity, but the objects (pot, soil, flowers) themselves.
+I realized then that engaging the children more would have been a better tactic.
+It would teach them to value the activity and the objects (pot, soil, flowers).
 So, I started over.
-This time I engaged the children in the task by having them help.
-One held the pot while others planted flowers and another child watered.
-This activity turned out to be much more than just flower planting.
-It was about learning to respect the objects they were using and the process we were all engaging in.
+This time, I engaged the children in the task by having them help.
+One held the pot while others planted flowers, and another child watered.
+This activity turned out to be much more than just flower planting; it was about learning to respect the objects they were using and the process we were all engaging in.

-Indeed, there are many opportunities for us as caregivers to nurture our child’s understanding of what it means to value their possessions, and to help them learn how to respect their toys and the objects they come into contact with daily.
-Here are some ways you can do this at home.
+Parents have many opportunities to nurture their children’s understanding of what it means to value their possessions.
+We want to help them learn how to respect their toys and the objects they encounter daily.
+Here are some ways you can do this at home:

-For example, I made sure to connect with each child as we “re-did” the flower pot activity.
-I explained what our goal as a group was (to put flowers safely into the flower pot) and how to do it (“gently place your hands on the outside of the pot, like this,” etc.).
-They were better able to mimic me when they saw what I was doing and what cooperative, thoughtful behavior looked like in action.
+As caregivers, sometimes we forget how significant this is.
+Children learn through imitation, so model the good behavior you want them to do.
+You may even slow your speech, hand motions, and actions to ensure your kiddos see and hear what you’re showing them.2 For example, I connected with each child as we “re-did” the flowerpot activity.
+I explained our goal as a group (to put flowers safely into the flowerpot) and how to do it (“Gently place your hands on the outside of the pot, like this,” etc.).
+They could better mimic me when they saw what I was doing and what cooperative, thoughtful behavior looked like in action.

-At home, you can “act out” the behavior you want them to do with their toys.
-Better yet, you can show them how you value your own possessions and treat them with care.
-Next time you’re taking off your coat, connect with your child and talk them through how you gently hang your coat up because you want it to stay clean until the next time you use it.
-They will grow to understand the concept that when we care about things it means we value them, too.
+You can “act out” the behavior you want them to do with their toys at home.
+Better yet, you can show them how you value your possessions and treat them with care.
+The next time you remove your coat, connect with your child and talk them through how you gently hang it up because you want it to stay clean until the next time you use it.
+They will grow to understand that when we care about things, we value them, too.